jnichols-pdx/cs494-irc/readme.md

 ## Usage - client

-The client may be started via cargo with the command `cargo run --bin client <username> [server]` By default the client attempts to connect to localhost on port 17734.
+The client may be started via cargo with the command

+`cargo run --bin client <username> [server]`

+By default the client attempts to connect to localhost on port 17734.

 `<username>` is mandatory and sets your IRC username / handle which is visible to other chat users.

-Usernames may not contain spaces and are limited to the lesser of 32 unicode characters or 64 bytes.
+Usernames may not contain spaces and are limited to the lesser of 32 unicode characters or 64 utf-8 encoded bytes.

 The server will reject a client connection if the chosen username is already in use.

-[server] takes the form `ip-address:port` and specifies the address of the server to connect to.
+`server` is optional and takes the form `ip-address:port` This specifies the IP address and port to which the client should connect to when looking for an IRC server.
 While the client may specify a custom port, the server is currently hard coded to only listen on port 17734.

 The client may be closed by pressing either ctrl-c or ctrl-q.